jr-nv/my-app/README.md

 # Next.js Starter Template

 A modern, beginner-friendly starter template for building full-stack web applications with Next.js, TypeScript, Tailwind CSS, and Supabase.
+Created with the help of Claude.ai and Cursor.

 ## What is This?

 This starter template provides a solid foundation for developers who want to build modern web applications using industry-standard tools.
 It's specifically designed for beginners who want to learn full-stack development with a proven tech stack, while also being robust enough for experienced developers to use as a quick starting point.
-I built this with the help of Claude.ai and Cursor.

 **Perfect for building:**
 - SaaS applications